tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 To partially explain the discrepancies, people introduce many incompatible variations on current theories.
 The once unified field divides into cliques, supporting different theoretical variations.
+The field, formerly a united mass, calves into fragments.

 If one of these variations on existing theory manages to explain all observations, then this gradually gains mindshare, until the whole community has migrated to this new, incrementally improved theory.

 However, in cases where a truly revolutionary change is required, such incrementalism is insufficient, and none of the theoretical variations are fully successful in explaining all observations.
 The factions' differing underlying assumptions give them no common ground upon which to arbitrate their differences, so their debates are irreconcilable.
+The fragments are melting, into a churning liquid of disagreement.

 This state is notably similar to the state of a nascent field before any established scientific theories have taken hold.

 All is chaos, with different groups supporting different ideas, agreeing on nothing.
 The field is in turmoil, its practitioners in genuine emotional distress.
-Their personal identities, as practitioners of the field, and as scientists, are brought into question.
-What does it mean to be a practitioner when nobody appears to know what the field even is?
+Their personal identities are undermined.
+What does it mean to be a practitioner when nobody can agree on what the field even is?
 Is what we do even *science* at all?
 A crisis has arrived.
+We are at boiling point.

 Kuhn compares this to individuals in psychological experiments, given cunningly contradictory sensual stimuli.
 At first they don't notice anything wrong about